Chimney Crown Repair

 For a Free Estimate Call (click to call) +1 (206) 679-5586

-Chimneys are usceptible to other common deterioration problems.
-Partially because of their exposure to the harsh weather elements, repairs to chimneys are among the most common needs when it comes to brick repairs.
+Chimney crowns are susceptible to common deterioration problems.
+Partially because of their exposure to the harsh weather elements, repairs to chimneys are among the most common needs when it comes to chimney repairs.

 Deterioration.
 Both brick and mortar can be subject to deteriorate over time.
 While most bricks are hard-fired and should last well over 100 years, many adobe or antique blends are softer and more porous, and may last only 50 years or less.
 “Spalling” occurs through freeze-thaw cycles, when rain soaks into the brick, then freezes and expands, separating thin layers of the brick from the face.
 These layers may eventually begin to fall off and be found at the base of the chimney or other exposed walls.
 Mortar joints can also deteriorate or develop voids prematurely, depending on the type used and the methods employed during original construction.